-Finding a cycling route for the whole family can be tricky.
+Family cycle routes can be tricky to find.
 Parents are often on the lookout for trails that are either traffic-free or on quiet enough routes that they can let their children cycle safely.
 Add to this musts like level tracks for new riders, good road surfaces and amenities like shops, café's, and public toilets and you may be scratching your head wondering where to take the kids this weekend.

 National Trust Trails

 The National Trust operates across a lot of sites up and down the country.
 Many of these properties feature historic buildings and gardens, shops and café's; and of course meandering paths to cycle around.
 The National Trust site has created a great resource designed to tell you everything you need to know about their family cycle routes.
 One of our favourites is The Tramway Trail at Calke Abbey.

 The Tramway Trail is a shared cycle/walking route in the shape of a figure 8 that takes you through Calke Abbey, the old horse-drawn tramways, and even some spooky tunnels.
 The figure 8 route means you can shorten or extend the route as you see fit.
 Whether you want a quick 3.7-mile jaunt or a leisurely 6.3-mile route through some of the prettiest parts of Derbyshire, this trail is ideal for families with lots of different scenery to keep the whole family entertained.

 The Woodland Trail at Kingston Lacy in Dorset is a contained route within the Kingston Lacy estate.
 This track is great for families with young children as it is completely within the bounds of the property and requires no public road riding.
 This route is popular with walkers and cyclists alike as it travels through old carriage drives, ancient woodlands and regal gardens.
 You may even spot some of the local Red Ruby cattle that graze on the property; and when you need a break you can set up a picnic or try the café while the little ones go wild at the Woodland Play Area.